The Demarco Archive

 The Project Team was: Stephen Robb (Project Manager) Matthew Davis (Project Archivist) Aileen McGibbon (Digital Scanning Specialist)

-Digital Website Team: Arthur Watson Euan McArthur (Academic Leaders), Adam Lockhart (Media Archivist)
+Digital Website Team: Arthur Watson, Euan McArthur (Retired) (Academic Leaders), Adam Lockhart (Lecturer Collections & Archives)

-The Demarco Digital Archive website is maintained by the University of Dundee.
+The Demarco Digital Archive website is maintained by DJCAD, University of Dundee.

 The Demarco Digital Archive is a non-profit, publicly-funded research resource.

 Every effort has been made to contact copyright holders for permission to use their images or images of their artworks.
 Copyright has also been protected by preventing the downloading of images of publication quality from the digital archive.

 Please let us know if you have any questions or enquiries